Table of Contents

 Since the conduction of heat is a particularly important topic in medicine, this chapter will address the issue and go into details once more.

 The easiest way of heat transfer is heat conduction.
 As mentioned, this is done by neighboring substances, the warmer substance transferring its energy to the colder one.

 Heat conduction only takes place inside matter and requires a temperature gradient.
 Different materials have different heat conductivity.
-This heat conductivity is expressed with the coefficient of thermal conductivity.
+This heat conductivity is expressed as the coefficient of thermal conductivity.
 The coefficient of thermal conductivity states the amount of heat that can be transferred per time unit across two opposite sides of a cube with the edge length of 1 m and a temperature differential of one Kelvin between them.
-The other sides of the cube have to be completely heat impermeable.
+The other sides of the cube have to completely heat impermeable.

 It is also possible to present the thermal conductivity of substances in reference to a specific substance.
 This gives the relative conductivity.